FudaWiki/fudawiki-files/kabufuda/games/kujuroku.md

 It was played using Daini, which is a 40-card deck with only 1 suit: Coins.
 It bears a similar structure to [Kabufuda](/en/kabufuda), except that Daini has three special cards (1, 3, and 4) while Kabufuda only has two (1 and 4).

-The game is attested to be played by **4 people**, with 3 people participating in each round at once. *(Of course, it is possible to play the game with 3 players only)*
+The game shares the same gameplay as [Hana-Awase](/en/hanafuda/games/hana-awase), and is attested to be played by **4 people**, with 3 people participating in each round at once. *(Of course, it is possible to play the game with 3 players only)*

 # Card Names
 | NAME | Description |